reactome-fi/bmi_isc_analysis/README.md

 Python and R scripts are in their respective folders and should output results within their directories.

 The release was updated so that a DOI could be generated automatically via Zenodo.
+The generated DOI is: 10.5281/zenodo.14957091.